-(1) Excludes restricted stock shares of 373,060 and restricted stock units of 413,649 awarded and outstanding from the 2005 Plan through December 31, 2011.
+- (1) Excludes restricted stock shares of 373,060 and restricted stock units of 413,649 awarded and outstanding from the 2005 Plan through December 31, 2011. - (2) No new awards were issued under these plans since May 10, 2005.

 Other information required by this item is included in the definitive Proxy Statement which General Cable intends to file with the Securities and Exchange Commission within 120 days after December 31, 2011, and is incorporated herein by reference.